wenzhixin/bootstrap-table/CONTRIBUTING.md

 - `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in Bootstrap Table.
 - `css` - Issues stemming from our compiled CSS or source CSS files.
 - `docs` - Issues for improving or updating our documentation.
+- `example` - Issues that contains an important example.
 - `extension` - Issues for adding or updating our extension.
 - `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
+- `fixed` - Issues already fixed in a pull request.
 - `grunt` - Issues with our included JavaScript-based Gruntfile, which is used to run all our tests, concatenate and compile source files, and more.
 - `help wanted` - Issues we need or would love help from the community to resolve.
+- `invalid` - Issues we can't resolve because it is not related to Bootstrap Table or the information provided is not completed.
 - `js` - Issues stemming from our compiled or source JavaScript files.
+- `locale` - Issues regarding errors in locale extensions.
+- `needs example` - Issues don't have an example but we need an example in order to confirm the issue or test the pull request.
+- `needs review` - Issues missing some important information about errors in the code, steps to reproduce the issue, etc.
 - `resource` - Issues with helpful resources to improve Bootstrap Table.
+- `update to latest version` - Issues need to update to latest version in order to be fixed.

 For a complete look at our labels, see the [project labels page](https://github.com/wenzhixin/bootstrap-table/labels).